gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Striking a Villager in a minecart with a lightning bolt will cause it to convert to a witch that will not attack you, make sure it stays in the minecart and keep it on the rails otherwise it will become hostile and attack you
 - Pushing a Witch into an end portal while it is drinking a potion will keep it in it's drinking animation
 - Using this setup you can obtain floating wind charges that are not moving https://www.youtube.com/shorts/gcm_0NAtwtE
-- You can obtain Floating Llama Spit, Blaze Fireballs, Snowballs using this setup https://www.youtube.com/shorts/0eaGBf1xqas
 - You can obtain Floating Dragon Breath Fireballs using a setup made by SilentShadow which will be linked in the "Links" folder, it does take a long time to obtain though, it can take an average of 3 hours of waiting using ths setup
 - Logging out the immediate second a TnT minecart lands on an activator rail will cause the TNT Minecart to become invincible and not be able to blow up on activator rails
 - If u give iron to an iron golem 0.50 secs before it dies it will become immortal as shown: https://youtube.com/shorts/TzS-TIkIW3Q?si=EryTPHhlfc_r2mpd